Updated: Apr 1

 Stress can influence our minds, bodies, and overall wellness if it bubbles up often enough.
 To minimize stress at home, it's necessary to learn to accept that some areas will always be messy, especially if you have children or pets.
 That’s why we propose that you welcome ideas such as Wabi-sabi, the Japanese belief that views imperfection as a kind of beauty.
 Although we’d all like for everything in our homes to be impeccable, that’s simply not always possible.
 Rather than stressing ourselves out about it, it’s healthier to learn to love those messy areas because they’re a part of the human experience.

 Bonus tip: Watch this incredible story about wabi-sabi and lesson that keep inspiring Maison Ito's Facialist.

 While many of us are spending more time at home these days, that doesn’t mean we have to put our wellness on pause.
 If you’re looking for ways to improve your wellness skills from home, why not schedule an Online Personal Coaching session with Maison Ito?
 In these one-to-one sessions, Emilie will teach you how to use massage to naturally beautify your skin, as well as share useful wellness tips.
 Choose the session that best fits your schedule with options of 30, 40, and 60-minute coaching sessions.
 Schedule your appointment today!

 BY EMILIE CELINE

-#zen #nature #mindfulness #relax #wellness #bienetre #life #wabisabi #happy #relaxation #motivation #gratitude #goodvibes #wisdom #healing #selfcare #beauty #positivevibes #lifestyle #konmari #mariekondo #yogi #awakening #zurich #switzerland #maison_ito
+#zen #nature #mindfulness #relax #wellness #bienetre #life #wabisabi #happy #relaxation #motivation #gratitude #goodvibes #wisdom #healing #selfcare #beauty #positivevibes #lifestyle #konmari #mariekondo #yogi #awakening #barcelona #maison_ito